maxio-com/ab-golang-sdk/doc/controllers/subscriptions.md

 # List Subscriptions

-This method will return an array of subscriptions from a Site.
+returns an array of subscriptions from a Site.
 Pay close attention to query string filters and pagination in order to control responses from the server.

 ## Search for a subscription